 You must remember that most good-quality tires offer a lifespan of 5 years.
 So, if you successfully spend five years with your old tires, you should set them for professional inspection every 4/6 months.
 However, you must replace your motorcycle tires after ten years, regardless of their condition.

 3. Damages of Tires

 Do you love to ride on uneven roads?
 Then, this part will be a great help to you.
-Whenever you drive on a rough surface, your tires underdo an extra level of pressure.
+Whenever you drive on a rough surface, your tires underdo extra pressure.
 Besides, frequent exposure to sunlight also worsens their conditions.
 Consequently, pavements, holes, or blunt objects can easily damage them.
 However, slight damage is pretty easy to repair.
 But when the damages go beyond repair, you have no other way but to replace the tires.